POSTECH-CVLab/PyTorch-StudioGAN/README.md

 - Provide pre-trained models that are fully compatible with up-to-date PyTorch environment.
 - Easy to handle other personal datasets (i.e. AFHQ, anime, and much more!).
 - Better performance and lower memory consumption than original implementations.
-- Support seven evaluation metrics including iFID, improved precision & recall, and density & coverage.
+- Support 7 evaluation metrics including iFID, improved precision & recall, and density & coverage.
 - Support Multi-GPU (DP, DDP, and Multinode DistributedDataParallel), Mixed Precision, Synchronized Batch Normalization, Wandb Visualization, and other analysis methods.

 #  Implemented GANs